ultrabug/py3status/py3status/modules/README.md

 ### <a name="rate_counter"></a>rate_counter

-Display days/hours/minutes spent and calculate the price of your service.
+Display time spent and calculate the price of your service.

 Configuration parameters:
   - `cache_timeout` how often to update in seconds *(default 5)*